Discrete-time dynamics, step-skew products, and pipe-flows: Conclusions

-Theorem \ref{thm:3} is a direct outcome of our construction.
 We have seen the construction of the perturbed pipe-flow in Sections \ref{sec:junction} and \ref{sec:network}.
 The partial flows through the junctions, and pipes are joined together with the help of Lemma \ref{lem:join_flows} to create a continuous flow for the entire topological space.
 The flow has constant speed of $1$ through the axial directions of each junction and pipe.
 Any trajectory enters a gate at fixed time intervals of $3$.
 The trajectory takes time $2$ to traverse through a junction.
 During this time period it makes a switch to one of the exit channels of the junction.
 The switching is actuated by the effect of the external driving $\Psi^t_{\psi}$.
 The special nature of step-skew products allow a simplified calculation of conditional probabilities in the path-space, as laid out in \eqref{eqn:step_skew_shift}.
 This leads to the weak conditional convergence in law, claimed in Theorem \ref{thm:3}.

-Corollary \ref{corr:3} is an easy consequence of Theorem \ref{thm:3}.
-We have presented three types of dynamical systems in Figure \ref{fig:outline}, and described how they perform approximations of each other.
+We have thus presented three types of dynamical systems in Figure \ref{fig:outline}, and described how they perform approximations of each other.
 Any deterministic, discrete-time dynamics may be approximated by a step-skew dynamical system, in which a finite state Markov process drives a deterministic dynamical system.
 The approximation is in terms of both the invariant set as well as path space.
 Given any dynamics of this second kind, one can perform yet another approximation by a continuous time, deterministic skew-product system.
 The approximation is also in the conditional probabilities on the space of sample paths.

-This completes the statement of our main results.
-The last section contains the proofs of some technical lemmas.
+As mentioned before, the idea that a deterministic chaotic system might mimic a stochastic process has been verified theoretically from multiple angles.
+While non-constructive proofs have provided decisive results on the limits of learning and reconstruction, an explicit construction provides produces a tangible object of study.
+The article aims to provide a blueprint for studying chaotic dynamical systems in the same vein as Geometric Lorenz attractor \cite[e.g.]{GuckenheimerWilliams1979strctrl, ShiWang2025measures}, Logistic map \cite[e.g.]{Jakobson1981acim}, Blenders \cite[e.g.]{BonattiDiaz1996blender, BonattiDiaz2008blender}, Multi-chaos \cite[e.g.]{DasJim2017chaos} and Chua-circuits \cite[e.g.]{Matsumoto1984chua, Chua1986chua, Chua1995chua}.